Construction Project Management Services and Construction Books

 2. site access routes

-10. company disciplinary and grievance procedures, including which offences will result in workers being removed from the project or dismissed
+10. company disciplinary and grievance procedures, including which offences will result in workers being removed from the project or dismissed.
+The use of drugs and excessive consumption of alcohol - how does it affect your construction project?

 12. The location of emergency equipment and emergency evacuation routes and muster stations